 2013 Clearly-in ATAR:

 - Campus: City campus

-Software engineering focuses on software development, but goes beyond programming to assess and meet customer needs, and design and test software.
+Software engineering focuses on software development life-cycle, but goes beyond programming to assess and meet customer needs, and design and test software.

 Developing software solutions often involves assembling extensive amount of code into working applications, as well as updating and fixing problems in existing software.

 This program is particularly suited to students with strong communication skills who will work at the interface between a software system and a business organisation.

 RMIT offers a variety of learning and teaching approaches including lectures, seminars, studios, workshops, presentations, group discussions and syndicate work.
 These are primarily in English.

 You'll have access to online resources through the myRMIT student portal.